BetonQuest/BetonQuest/docs/Participate/Process/Code/Checking-Requirements.md

 icon: material/magnify
 ---
 ###Fulfil the Contributing Requirements
-Run `mvn verify` before [Submitting Changes](../Submitting-Changes.md) to check if your change meets the project's requirements regarding code style and quality.
+Run `./mvnw verify` before [Submitting Changes](../Submitting-Changes.md) to check if your change meets the project's requirements regarding code style and quality.
 GitHub Actions (automated code check on GitHub) will also verify these requirements when you open the pull request.

-If any requirements are not met, `mvn verify` will fail with this log message:
+If any requirements are not met, `./mvnw verify` will fail with this log message:
 ````
 [INFO] ------------------------------------------------------------------------
 [INFO] BUILD FAILURE